Expanding Access to Engineering Through Community Libraries

 The event was part of my Girl Scout Gold Award project and marks the beginning of an ongoing robotics program at the library.

-Following the successful launch workshop, Regency Robotics continued with additional workshops at Regency Park Library, expanded through community STEM outreach events, and received regional media coverage from Tampa Bay 28 ABC News.
-Additional workshops and expansion opportunities continue to support the growth of the RAIL framework.
+Following the successful launch workshop, Regency Robotics continued with additional workshops at Regency Park Library in June and July, expanded through community STEM outreach events, and received regional media coverage from Tampa Bay 28 ABC News.
+Each workshop has introduced new robotics activities and provided opportunities to refine the RAIL framework through real-world implementation and participant feedback.

 Project Overview